OET Exam Format Overview in 2024-2025

 Your appointment for the OET Speaking Sub-Test may be on the same day as your written exam, or it may be on a different day.
 In any case, you can be sure it will be scored together with your Listening, Reading, and Writing sub-tests.

 The OET syllabus and test format for these role plays asks you to meet one-on-one with an interlocutor, who will help you complete two role-playing situations.
 You will be the health care professional, and the interlocutor will play the part of the patient.
 If you are taking the OET on paper, you will meet with an interlocutor in person.
-If you are taking OET on Computer, you will have an online meeting using the conferencing software Zoom.
+If you are taking OET computer based test, you will have an online meeting using the conferencing software Zoom.

 What You Need to Do